chongyongrui/Avatar-enhancement/README.md

     - Auto trigger zones to shoot
 - Animation rigging

-### 29/9/23
-- Working blockchain authentication
-- Persistent local and online database
-- Addition of new features
-     - Messaging system
-     - Automated car waypoint system
-     - Different prefab spawn
-     - Racing game to test functionality

 ---

-*Note: This README.md file was last updated on 29/9/2023.*
+*Note: This README.md file was last updated on 30/10/2023.*